ericbulloch/kwmd/concepts/cryptography.md

 Hashing is primarily used for data security, particularly password storage and verifying data integrity.
 It is also used in data structures like hash tables for efficient data storage and retrieval.

-Here are some sample hashes:
+Below are some sample hashes that hashed the plain text "HelloWorld":

 | Hash | Sample |
 | --- | --- |